Alfresco/generator-alfresco-adf-app/app/templates/adf-cli-aps-template/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Proxy settings